ozoidemi/ePaper_guest_dashboard/README.md

 If you don't have the file editor, you can add it from the add-on store (*Settings -> Add-ons -> Add-on store*).

-Also, if you don't know exactly *where* to add these entries to the file, know that the file you are seeing is my entire automations file at this point - you can just copy and paste as-is.
+Also, if you don't know exactly *where* to add these entries to the file, know that the project file you are seeing is my entire automations file at this point - you can just copy and paste as-is.

 The first entry takes a snapshot of the QR code (`image.guests_qr_code`) and stores it in `/config/www/wifi_qr.png`.